joejknowles/czech_react/design/progress_tracking.md

 Reasons to store separately:

   * Allows single word progress tracking
+  * Could be useful for word order flexibility
   * Allows storage of word tables
   * Something like this could be necessary for word hints although it could be done differently